SAP/spartacus-docs/_pages/dev/cors.md

 ### exposedHeaders

 Context-Driven Services requires a custom header to be exposed, which is the `x-anonymous-consents` header.
-Personalization feature requires the `occ-personalization-id` and the `occ-personalization-time` headers.
+Personalization requires the `occ-personalization-id` and the `occ-personalization-time` headers to be exposed.

 ### allowCredentials